The philosopher Socrates is something of an enigma.

 Each participant must actively participate and take responsibility for moving the discussion forward.

-The best environment, according to Professor Rob Reich, is one of ‘productive discomfort,’ but in the absence of fear and panic (Reich, 2003).
+The best environment, according to professor Rob Reich, is one of ‘productive discomfort,’ but in the absence of fear and panic (Reis, 2003).

-Instead, it would be best if you remained open-minded and prepared to both listen and learn.
+Instead, it is best to remain open minded and prepared to both listen and learn.